roeszler/kapthol/README.md

   - This section will allow the user to contact us with queries and schedule suitable times for a callback
   - The user will be able to specify if they would like to take part in hiring a manager, manager exchange exchange programs, or applying to becoming a manager with us.
-  - The user will be asked to submit their full name, email address, contact phone number, business name, date and times available to schedule a call, level of experience, linkedin details and a short enquiry message via a text field.
+  - The user will be asked to submit their full name, email address, contact phone number, business name, date and times available to schedule a call, level of experience, LinkedIn details and a short enquiry message via a text field.

 ![Contact Us Pic](assets/images/readme/love_running_signup.png)